 Romantic love is the concept with which we are most familiar.
 A boy meets a girl, loses the girl, and then the boy finds the girl again and lives happily ever after.
 Or the sad version where a boy finds a girl, the boy loses the girl, and the girl takes off with the boy’s dog and pickup truck.

 Brotherly love finds its basis in shared experiences that form a lasting bond.
 It is like a volunteer family without shared biology.
-Philadelphia, known as the ‘City of Brotherly Love,’ came from the word Philia.
+Philadelphia, known as the ‘City of Brotherly Love,’ came from Philia.

 We instinctively understand romantic, familial, and brotherly love, but we struggle with the concept of Agape.